mattermost/mattermost-developer-documentation/site/content/blog/2018-10-18-idiomatic-error-handling.md

 ### Is it ok to still declare variables inline to a conditional?

 Idiomatic go still allows for variables declared inline with the conditional.
 Only variables that need to be used outside the conditional should be pre-declared.
-Here's a correct [example](https://github.com/mattermost/mattermost-server/blob/ebd540d5fbc10bdc504f7349acbb90ddc4b5e826/app/scheme.go#L13-L15) of writing idiomatic Go code using a single inline variable:
+Here's a correct {{< newtabref href="https://github.com/mattermost/mattermost-server/blob/ebd540d5fbc10bdc504f7349acbb90ddc4b5e826/app/scheme.go#L13-L15" title="example" >}} of writing idiomatic Go code using a single inline variable:
 ```go
 if err := a.IsPhase2MigrationCompleted(); err != nil {
     return nil, err
 }
 ```

-and a correct [example](https://github.com/mattermost/mattermost-server/blob/5d6d4502992af4120fed19a9db43960d6269b871/store/local_cache_supplier.go#L69-L76) using multiple inline variables:
+and a correct {{< newtabref href="https://github.com/mattermost/mattermost-server/blob/5d6d4502992af4120fed19a9db43960d6269b871/store/local_cache_supplier.go#L69-L76" title="example" >}} using multiple inline variables:
 ```go
 if cacheItem, ok := cache.Get(key); ok {
     if s.metrics != nil {